 One study suggested that supplementing with NADH may help people with depression.

-An isolated preliminary trial suggests the supplement NADH may help people with depression.
+An isolated preliminary trial suggests the supplement may help people with depression.
 Controlled trials are needed, however, before any conclusions can be drawn.

 How It Works